czerwonk/junos_exporter/README.md

 * OSPFv2, OSPFv3 (number of neighbors)
 * Interface diagnostics (optical signals)
 * ISIS (number of adjacencies, total number of routers)
+* NAT (all available statistics from services nat)
 * Environment (temperatures)
 * Routing engine statistics
 * Storage (total, available and used blocks, used percentage)